unisave-cloud/docs/unisave-local.md

 }
 ```

-Note that we no longer inherit from the `UnisaveLocalBehaviour`.
+Another reason you might want to use these methods is, when you need to inherit from a different parent class.
 The `UnisaveLocalBehaviour` class is only meant as a shortcut for convenience, but it's by no means mandatory.

 Now we have an idea of what's actually going on below the surface.
 We call the methods `UnisaveLocal.Load` and `UnisaveLocal.Save` and they look at our script, find all fields marked with `[SavedAs(...)]` and perform the necessary action.

+### Serialization

+If you want to know, which types and structures can be saved and how they are saved, take a look at the [serialization documentation](serialization).

 <a name="default-value"></a>